ben-clem/node-messenger/README.md

 - Ressource access control

-  - **MISSING:** users can only see and post to channels when they are a member or the owner
+  - User can only see / post to / invite to channels for which he is the owner or one of the members
-  - **MISSING:** appropriate HTTP response code and message.
+  - Appropriate HTTP response codes and messages for each case

 - Invite users to channels